|Rewards Rating:||3.5 / 5|

 While most of the shopping protections on the Propel card are fairly standard, the card does include some nice extras for frequent travelers.
 Perks such as lost luggage and travel accident insurance can add up to significant savings if necessary.

 However, if you are hoping to use a credit card to fund your travels, you should note that the Propel card falls short on travel perks compared to some premium cards.
 For instance, it doesn’t include trip cancellation or primary rental car insurance – two potentially valuable benefits in case your trip goes awry.

 Wells Fargo’s customer service is decent but far from the best among major issuers.
 In J.D.
 Power’s 2019 customer satisfaction survey, Wells Fargo scored a 783, coming in ninth among 11 major banks.
 On the plus side, the bank does offer 24/7 customer service and an online chat feature for cardholders needing quick answers.

 The Wells Fargo app also rates well with users – rating 4.4 out of 5 in the Google Play Store and 4.8 out of 5 in the Apple App Store.

 How does the Propel card compare to other travel cards?

 While the Propel card is a top-notch, no annual fee travel card, it is not the only good option out there.
 Depending on your spend patterns and what you are looking for in a sign-up bonus, several other no-fee travel cards have competitive offers.

 Capital One VentureOne card

 The Capital One VentureOne card is one of our most popular no annual fee travel cards.
-Its general rewards rate can’t compete with the Propel, but Capital One recently added 14 airline transfer partners – offering the ability to stretch miles a bit further.
+Its general rewards rate can’t compete with the Propel, but Capital One recently added over 10 airline transfer partners – offering the ability to stretch miles a bit further.